-As if performing thorough Systematic Literature Reviews wasn’t enough of a challenge, it’s also a requirement that you account for and justify every excluded paper for each search term you use.
+As if performing thorough literature search & review wasn’t enough of a challenge, it’s also a requirement that you account for and justify every excluded paper for each search term you use.
 Needless to say, because some search terms will generate thousands of results, this can become extremely time-consuming and laborious.

 Tip - It's vital that you have an effective strategy to ensure that exclusion handling is efficient and manageable, including careful search term selection and use of appropriate software.

 Our team have developed a range of unique techniques that enable us to offer a market-leading literature review and exclusions service that is central to the way we deliver CERs.